-At the heart of Newcastle is this beautiful beachside suberb, just a stones throw from the ocean and where the steets are lined with incredible home after incredible home, this has to be up there with one of the best.
+At the heart of Newcastle is this beautiful beachside suburb, just a stones throw away from the ocean and where the streets are lined with incredible home after incredible home, this has to be up there with one of the best.

 Clients Michelle & John chose Everlong Joinery because we really ‘got them’ from offering practical advice, to great ideas & delightful detail which inspired their confidence that we were the ones to bring their vision to life.
 Not afraid of making a bold statement, their love of raw, industrial and natural materials was evident from their polished concrete flooring & their seemingly never-ending timber panelling cascading down a large void into their main living area which provided the perfect canvas to work with.
 Michelle suggested a palette based on black, timber and concrete, so we took this and ran with it!

 The first and most important consideration was how to seamlessly incorporate the kitchen into the rest of the living area without seeming insignificant in such a grand space.
 The pantry space was allocated by the Architect Jodie Dixon which created a pocket at the back of the house to house the kitchen, this ensured the kitchen was out of the line of sight from the front entry and enabled a clear view to the backyard.